Evander Holyfield vs. Carlos De León

-Evander Holyfield vs. Carlos De León was a professional boxing match contested for the undisputed cruiserweight championship between WBA, and IBF champion Evander Holyfield and WBC champion Carlos De León.
+Evander Holyfield vs. Carlos De León was a professional boxing match contested for the undisputed cruiserweight championship.
 The bout took place on April 9, 1988 at Caesars Palace in Paradise, Nevada.

 Background

 In February 1988, a unification match between reigning WBA and IBF cruiserweight champion Evander Holyfield and the reigning WBC cruiserweight champion Carlos De León was agreed upon.
 However, while the WBC agreed to sanction the bout, both the WBA and IBF were hesitant as the WBC had a weight limit of 195 pounds for the cruiserweight division while both the WBA and IBF adhered to a 190-pound weight limit.
 At the time, the IBF still scheduled their championship fights at 15-rounds in contrast to the WBC's 12, though IBF president Bob Lee stated he would allow a 12-round fight due to an undisputed title being at stake.
 The WBC would soon follow suit with the WBA and IBF and agreed to reduce their weight limit back to 190 pounds, which it would remain until 2003, when all four major sanctioning bodies (including the WBO) moved the weight limit up to 200 pounds.

 The fight was expected to be Holyfield's final as a cruiserweight, after which he was to move up to the heavyweight division and face James "Quick" Tillis in his first fight in that division.
 Holyfield was being touted as a potential opponent for the then-undisputed heavyweight champion Mike Tyson, with the two expected to meet after Holyfield had fought a series of fights to get comfortable as a heavyweight.
 Tyson, along with his then-wife Robin Givens, attended the fight, though the two would ultimately not meet until 1996.